zeke/package-json-to-readme/README.md

 readme package.json > README.md

 # Add a Travis badge
+readme package.json --travis

+# Run tests and add their output
+readme package.json --tests

+# Do it all
-readme package.json --travis > README.md
+readme package.json --tests --travis > README.md

 # If your package has an example.sh or example.js file, it will be used to
 # generate a usage section like this one.

-# If you use require("./") in example.js, the relative path will be replaced
+# If your example.js has a require("./") statement, the relative path will be
-# with the package name.
+# replaced with the package name.

 ```